-The following evaluation of past performance is from the Program Year 2019 Consolidated Annual Performance and Evaluation (CAPER) report.
-FY 2019 activities, particularly CDBG, met the needs of the low income community by providing infrastructure and facility improvements, housing for low income and special needs populations and services for the homeless.
+The following evaluation of past performance is from the Program Year 2020 Consolidated Annual Performance and Evaluation (CAPER) report.
+FY 2020 activities, particularly CDBG, met the needs of the low-income community by providing infrastructure and facility improvements, housing for low income and special needs populations and services for the homeless.

-There were eight (8) HOME funded activities underway in 2019, most of which continued into 2020, including:
+There were eight (8) HOME funded activities underway in 2020, most of which continued into 2021, including:

-- Habitat 27 Monmouth homeownership 1 unit completed - 6 Monroe rental 4 units completed - Dover Vets 10 home units; 70 rental units - Alfa Bartholi Supportive Housing 4 bedroom SRO - Circle Dr. -Supportive Housing 4 bedroom SRO - Madison -Conversion of 2 (4) bedroom apartments to 4 (2) bedroom apartments - Habitat Main St. 6 new construction units
+- Mt.
+Kemble (1411) Supportive Housing 4 units - Dover Vets (1456) 10 home units; 70 rental units - Alfa (1447) Bartholi Supportive Housing 4-bedroom SRO - Avidd (1486) Zeek Road -4-bedroom SRO - Circle Dr. (1417) Supportive Housing 4-bedroom SRO completed August 28, 2021 - Madison (1449) Conversion of 2 (4) Bedroom apartments to 4 (2) Bedroom apartments - Habitat (1448) Main Street, Roxbury 6 new construction homeownership units completed

-It takes more than a year or two to complete these types of projects which slows the recording of accomplishments.
+It generally takes more than a year to complete these types of projects which slows the recording of accomplishments.
 The units completed in FY 2019 were generally 2016, 2017 and 2018 projects.